VSRonin/QtModelUtilities/README.markdown

 ### Installation

+#### Official Binary Release
+If your system is compatible with one of the 5 main platforms you can download the pre-compiled dinamically linked library from [the releases page](https://github.com/VSRonin/QtModelUtilities/releases).

+#### Build from Source
 This library uses [CMake](https://cmake.org/) as build system and allows usage both using static and dynamic linking.
 See INSTALL for detailed build instructions.

+#### Use the source directly
-Alternatively, if you use `qmake` (Qt Creator), you can include the entire source of the library directly in your code by adding `include(path/to/source/modelutilities.pri)` directly in your `.pro` file
+If you use `qmake` (Qt Creator), you can include the entire source of the library directly in your code by adding `include(path/to/source/modelutilities.pri)` in your `.pro` file.

 ### Platforms

-The library should be compatible with all platform supported by Qt, the CI will build and test the following configurations:
+The library should be compatible with all platform supported by Qt, the CI will build, test and deploy the following configurations:

 + Windows MSVC 2015 32bit Qt 5.9
 + Windows MSVC 2015 64bit Qt 5.9